Gowiem/terraform-workshops/intermediate-terraform/exercises/04/README.md

 ------------------------------------------------------------------------

-This plan was saved to: plan.out
+This plan was saved to: run.plan

 To perform exactly these actions, run the following command to apply:
-    terraform apply "plan.out"
+    terraform apply "run.plan"
 ```

 Our existing key pair resource is created and up-to-date, so terraform is able to resolve what's in the state file/what's actually in AWS with what's in our config to determine that no changes are needed to that resource.

 Per our addition to our source, it also detected this additional resource it needs to create, and we're being informed of this on our plan.
 There's `1 to add` and we can see the details of the `aws_eip` to add.

-Last, we see that our inclusion of `-out=plan.out` gives us some additional instruction at the end:
+Last, we see that our inclusion of `-out=run.plan` gives us some additional instruction at the end:

 ```
-This plan was saved to: plan.out
+This plan was saved to: run.plan

 To perform exactly these actions, run the following command to apply:
-    terraform apply "plan.out"
+    terraform apply "run.plan"
 ```

 Before we actually apply this plan file, let's inspect it:

 ```
-$ terraform show plan.out
+$ terraform show run.plan
 An execution plan has been generated and is shown below.
 Resource actions are indicated with the following symbols:
   + create